RPG-Paper-Maker/RPG-Paper-Maker/README.md

       |--- versions.json / trees.json     <- Json used by the updater for checking files to update
       |--- .appveyor.yml / .travis.yml    <- Automated build tests
       |--- Editor
-        |--- Editor.pro                   <- The sub-project to build the editor executable
+        |--- Editor.pro                   <- The sub-project to build the editor library
-        |--- main.cpp                     <- The main function instructions
-      |--- Engine
-        |--- Engine.pro                   <- The sub-project to build the engine library
-        |--- ressources.qrc               <- Linking all the ressources (shaders, images...) used in the engine
+        |--- ressources.qrc               <- Linking all the ressources (shaders, images...) used in the editor
         |--- Content                      <- Content is a folder that will contain all the stuff that needs to be copied in the build folder
           |--- basic                      <- The basic Content folder to copy when creating a new project
         |--- Controls                     <- Controllers used for complex dialog boxes or widgets / panels.
 Should contain all the actions to do on the dialog model